JoshuaOlatu/ProductManagement/README.md

 # ProductManagement

 FTS, which stands for Feed the Sheep, is a faith-based digital platform designed to educate and engage users on faith-related topics.
-It is one of the first digital schools within an app that provides structured learning, interactive content, and AI-driven engagement tools tailored to faith education.
+It is the first digital schools within an app that provides structured learning, eCommerce, shopify, interactive content, and AI-driven engagement tools tailored to faith education.

 Feed the Sheep (FTS) offers a mobile app and web experience, focusing on providing users with Christian content, eCommerce solutions, and personalized interactions.
 As the Sr. Product Manager and consultant for FTS, I have led the development and scaling of the product, transforming it into a leading app in the digital faith-based space.
 My key accomplishments include driving significant growth, launching eCommerce initiatives, integrating AI technologies, and enhancing user experiences through data-driven decisions.